kolmodin/cabal-install-trace/README.md

 # cabal-install-trace
-*Render a log of a cabal install as a graph.*
+*Render a log of cabal install as a graph.*

 ## Prerequisites